ikokkari/CCPS209Labs/bounty.md

 # Bounty List for CCPS 209 Lab Problems

-To ensure that the [CCPS 209 Lab Problems](https://github.com/ikokkari/CCPS209Labs) and their automated JUnit testers do not contain any errors that would make them impossible for any hard working students to solve, the author Ilkka Kokkarinen offers **a bounty of 100 CAD** to the first person to send me (ilkka.kokkarinen@gmail.com) a working solution in that your solution cleanly passes my JUnit test.
-This bounty is paid to Sick Kids Toronto, separately per each problem that does not have a bounty claimed so far, and one person can claim multiple bounties.
-If the person submitting the first solution is a student currently taking CCPS 209, he or she also gets **three extra lab marks**, in addition to the three labs marks normally awarded for that working lab solution.

-And, for whatever it's worth, you get your name permanently displayed in the table below as long as this problem collection exists.
-(If you do not wish to see your name in this list, please mention that in your submission email, and I will credit your bounty below as "Anonymous".)

-The problems that are not listed in the table have already been successfully solved before this bounty list was created, and are not subject to any bounties.

-I will update this document as submissions arrive, so please check from this list if the bounty for the solution you would like to submit is still unclaimed.
-Finding errors in a specification for a lab is also worth a bounty between one and three lab marks for the first finder.
-Please submit any such error reports to this same email address.
+Here are the bounties for the problems in the collection [CCPS 209 Lab Problems](https://github.com/ikokkari/CCPS209Labs), to ensure that their automated JUnit testers do not contain any errors that would make them impossible for any hard working students to solve.
+The problems that are not listed in the table were already  successfully solved before this bounty list was created.
+With all the bounties claimed, the bounty list for this problem collection is now complete.
+The author thanks all students for their work, and their names will remain in this list as long as this repository exists.

 <table>
   <tr>